Office in the Town Hall

 (508) 693-3554 x105

-Click HERE for the Proposed Fiscal Year 2015 Assessments
+Click HERE for Fiscal Year 2015 Assessments and Property Record Cards

 The Board of Assessors is responsible for the full and fair valuation of all Oak Bluffs real and personal property for the purpose of the equitable distribution of the property tax burden.
 The assessors regularly collect and analyze data pertaining to recent real estate transactions, current costs of land acquisitions and building construction, commercial market rents, vacancies, and expenses, and land use issues to assist them in determination of market value.